wp-plugins/6scan-protection/readme.txt

 = Does 6Scan Security work with other security plugins? =

-Yes, 6Scan Security has been tested with many other security plugins and does not conflict with them.
+Yes, 6Scan Security has been tested with many other security, antivirus, firewall and backup plugins and does not conflict with them.
 If you suspect any compatibility problem, please contact us via our [support area](http://6scan.com/support) or email support@6scan.com.

 = Will 6Scan Security work with my hosting package? =